 The pedagogical approaches used in student education can vary greatly depending on the nature of the learning required.
-Students in the area of wood machining require more than practical demonstrations and lecture notes; they need to develop their psychomotor and cognitive skills that allow them operate machines safely (Ferris & Aziz, 2005).
+Students in the area of wood machining require more than practical demonstrations and lecture notes; they need to develop their psychomotor and cognitive skills that allow them operate machines safely (Ferris and Aziz, 2005).
 The research study detailed in this article was built on Kolb's cycle of experiential learning supporting the students in learning by doing.
 This constructivist approach to learning places more responsibility on the learners for their own learning.
 It involves students in more decision making processes as they learn by doing rather than just by listening and performing meaningless tasks which are often not in context (Rogers, 2002).
 David Kolb's theoretical model of experiential learning has particular relevance for disciplines that employ more active or experience-based learning and teaching approaches such as wood machining.

 Since the early part of the twentieth century educators have shown that students learn more effectively if they are actively involved in the learning process rather than simply being passive learners.
 John Dewey challenged educators to develop educational programs that incorporated real life learning experiences.
 In the 1960s and 70s many psychologists, sociologists, and educators believed in the value of experience during learning, not as a replacement to the theory lectures but as an addition to them.
 In recent years, David Kolb promoted the use of experiential learning, stating that learning is a multi-dimensional process.
-He describes "Learning as the process whereby knowledge is created through the transformation of experience, knowledge results from the combination of grasping experience and transforming it" (Kolb, 1984, p.41).
+He describes "Learning as the process whereby knowledge is created through the transformation of experience, knowledge results from the combination of grasping experience and transforming it" (Kolb, 1984, p.
+41).
+Kolb's presents experiential learning in the form of a cyclical model, as illustrated in Fig. 1.